Members

 General Information

-I study the psychology and neurosciences of chemosensory perception (i.e., olfactory and flavor perception) and food intake.
-More specifically, I am working on behavioral and neural correlates of food preferences and choices.
-I am investigating them in healthy individuals as well as in clinical populations, i.e., overweight and obese individuals (in collaboration with Dr. Zoltan Pataky), patients with type 1 diabetes (in collaboration with Dr. Giacomo Gastaldi) and patients with olfactory and/or gustatory disorders (in collaboration with Dr. Basile Landis).
-I am using psychological methods and functional Magnetic Resonance Imaging (fMRI).
+She studies the psychology and neurosciences of chemosensory perception (i.e., olfactory and flavor perception) and food intake.
+More specifically, she is working on behavioral and neural correlates of food preferences and choices.
+She is investigating them in healthy individuals as well as in clinical populations, e.g., in individuals with overweight and obesity, and patients with olfactory and/or gustatory disorders (in collaboration with Dr. Basile Landis).

 Selected Publications